mach-composer/mach-composer-cli/docs/src/syntax.md

       FROM_EMAIL: mach@example.com
     secrets:
       SENDGRID_API_KEY: my-api-token
+    store_variables:
+      brand-a:
+        FROM_EMAIL: mach@brand-a.com
+      other-brand:
+        FROM_EMAIL: mach@other-brand.com
 ```

 - **`name`** - (Required) Reference to a [component](#component) definition
+- `variables` - Variables for this component
+- `secrets` - Variables for this component that should be stored in a encrypted key-value store
-- `variables` - Environment variables for this components runtime
+- `store_variables` - Store-specific variables for this component
-- `secrets` - Environment variables for this component that should be stored in a encrypted key-value store
+- `store_secrets` - Store-specific variables for this component that should be stored in a encrypted key-value store
 - `health_check_path` - Defines a custom healthcheck path.<br>
   Overwrites the default `health_check_path` defined in the component definition
 - `sentry` - [Sentry configuration](#sentry_2) block